markolalovic/ppg-vitals/README.md

-# smartphone-cvh-metrics
+# ppg-vitals

-A simple smart phone web application available at
+Demo app designed to demonstrate that a smart phone camera can be used to estimate several cardiovascular metrics:

 [https://markolalovic.com/smartphone-cvh-metrics/](https://markolalovic.com/smartphone-cvh-metrics/)

-Designed to demonstrate that a smart phone camera can be used to estimate several cardiovascular metrics.

 ## Description